samarthhande/student/navigation/about.md

 ## As a conversation Starter

-Here are some places I have lived.
+Here's some places where I've lived!

 <comment>
 Flags are made using Wikipedia images